-When we deny the disease of alcohol dependence, when we guilt ourselves over the illness, and when we fight it with all our being, we increase the risk of relapse.
+When we deny the disease of alcohol dependence, guilt ourselves over the illness, and fight it with all our being, we increase the risk of relapse.
 It’s natural to experience these feelings, but we must work to understand the powerlessness of the alcoholic over alcohol.
 Continual anger, shame, fear, and self-pity are signs that you haven’t fully accepted your disease.

-Through professional counseling, therapy, or attending Alcoholics Anonymous, people can learn to recognize when they are denying the reality of alcohol use.
-Usually, this stems from poor decision making and coping skills developed in adolescence.
+Through professional counseling, therapy, or attending Alcoholics Anonymous meetings, people can learn to recognize when they are denying the reality of alcohol use.
+Usually, this stems from poor decision-making and coping skills developed during adolescence.
 However, with help, individuals can devise healthy strategies that promote acceptance and encourage recovery.

-Once you realize the importance of acceptance in coping with an alcohol use disorder, it is important for you to reach out and get help, if you have not already.
+Once you realize the importance of acceptance in coping with an alcohol use disorder, it is important to reach out for help, if you have not already.
 Fortunately, there are a number of treatment options available at your disposal.
 The first step should be to talk with your primary care provider.
 They can help provide you with a diagnosis, treatment referrals, and whether further medication or psychiatric care may be necessary.

 The Benefits of Acceptance